 Higher welfare alternatives for hens

-In barn systems, hens are kept in sheds using the floor space only, but those with several levels of platforms or perches are called aviaries.
+In free-range systems, hens are kept in sheds using the floor space only, but those with several levels of platforms or perches are called aviaries.
 In Europe, the maximum stocking density is 9 hens per square meter.
 This allows the hens much greater freedom of movement than is possible in cage systems.
 They can stretch, flap their wings and fly.
 They can also perform other natural behaviors such as pecking, scratching and laying their eggs in a nest.

 The USDA doesn’t have stringent requirements for egg farming in free-range or organic settings.
 Yes, they’re required to allow laying hens access to the outdoors, but they’re not required to provide a minimum amount of space per hen, nor do the requirements specify the quality of food, water, or veterinary care.